Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 46 CHAPTER 3

-Vaccines are an artifi cial way of tricking the immune system into making antibodies, or Igs.
+Vaccines are an artificial way of tricking the immune system into making antibodies, or Igs.

 Modifi ed live vaccines are still alive, but radiation treatment renders the organisms unable to reproduce.